Leanne Powell: Prostitution and acid attack

 In 1997, Leanne returns to the area and it is revealed that she is now a prostitute.
 Leanne and her friends use Bar Brookie as a place to find custom.
-The bar belongs to Leanne's friend Jacqui Dixon (Alex Fletcher), so Leanne keeps their activity a secret.
+The bar belongs to Leanne's friend Jacqui, so Leanne keeps their activity a secret.
 Despite their past friendship, Leanne and Jacqui both changed drastically.
 Jacqui became a successful business woman and Leanne became a prostitute hanging around in the "Merseyside underworld".
 Leanne later meets pensioner David Crosbie (John Burgess) in the bar and begins talking to him.
 Unbeknownst to Leanne, David is gay.
 Burgess told Helen Childs from Inside Soap that "David and Leanne seem to have a lot in common" because Leanne lies to him.
 She claims to have been born in Germany and used to live at the Dixon house, where David now lives.
 Leanne asks David if she can come over to see the house once again, which he agrees to.
 Leanne then propositions David for sex, Burgess said that his character was "absolutely appalled" by her behaviour.
 Fletcher assessed that David "nearly died" when Leanne propositioned him and threw her out.
 Leanne then begins to blackmail David, threatening to tell his neighbours that he took her back to his home for sex.
 Burgess added "he almost weakens" but then he reveals that he is gay and no one will believe her.
 David then has to decide whether or not to tell Jacqui about Leanne using Bar Brookie for prostitution or save himself any further embarrassment.

 Fletcher told Peter Grant from Liverpool Echo that Jacqui is initially refuses to believe Bing and accuses him of "slagging off her bezzie mate."
 Jacqui feels betrayed when she discovers Leanne is a prostitute and has been using her bar, Fletcher assessed that "all hell broke loose".
 She told Inside Soap's Childs that Jacqui is emotional because her friend betrayed her trust.
 She explained that "Jacqui never guessed what Leanne was up to.
 Leanne kept making sexual innuendoes, but then she's always been like that!
 Jacqui is gutted when she finds out what's she's done.
 She's upset, angry and hurt."
 Leanne later returned and tries to buy a drink in Bar Brookie.
 Jacqui confronts Leanne and tries to throw her out.
 Leanne retaliates by spraying acid into Jacqui's eyes.
 The incident leaves Jacqui with temporary blindness and Leanne is arrested for assault.
 Leanne is sentenced to three years in prison for her crime.